fence-io/website/content/articles/networking/linux-network-namespace/index.md

 ## Connectivity Test

-Note: If you are running docker in your host, make sure to remove br_netfilter kernel module `rmmod br_netfilter` (for more details https://unix.stackexchange.com/questions/671644/cant-establish-communication-between-two-network-namespaces-using-bridge-networ)
+Note: If you are running docker in your host, make sure to remove `br_netfilter` kernel module `rmmod br_netfilter` (for more details https://unix.stackexchange.com/questions/671644/cant-establish-communication-between-two-network-namespaces-using-bridge-networ)

-Before the ping test, ensure to run tcpdump on the bridge interface to capture the ICMP traffic between both containers.
+Before conducting the ping test, make sure to run tcpdump on the bridge interface to capture the `ICMP` traffic passing through the bridge while both containers, `app3` and `app4` communicate.

 ```
 tcpdump -i br0 icmp
 ```

-Now, switch to another shell session and execute the following commands:
+Now, switch to another shell session and run the following connectivity tests:

 ```
 root@ubuntu:~# nsenter --net=/run/netns/app3 ping -c 2 172.16.0.40 # ping app4